List of medically significant spider bites

 A number of spiders can cause spider bites that are medically important.
 Almost all spiders produce venom but only a few are able to cause significant harm to humans.
 Two medically important spider genera have a worldwide distribution—Latrodectus and Loxosceles.
 Others have a limited distribution.

 Medical reports have been criticized for poor evidence.
 In the last century, both white tailed and wolf spiders were considered medically significant, only to be recanted.
-Only ten genera (Atrax, Phoneutria, Loxosceles, Latrodectus, Hadronyche, Macrothele, Missulena, Illawarra, Sicarius, and Hexophthalma) are considered medically significant.
+Only ten genera (Atrax, Phoneutria, Loxosceles, Latrodectus, Hadronyche, Gigathele, Missulena, Illawarra, Sicarius, and Hexophthalma) are considered medically significant.
 Bites of these spiders have a range of severity, with only a minority having severe symptoms.
 Deaths by verified spider bites are exceedingly rare (e.g. not one in Australia since 1979).